 - The student must work at least 15 hours per week on Clarke’s campus.

-If a person chooses to live on campus during the summer, but does not qualify for the free room through the above stipulations, they will be billed at the rate of $95 per week for a double room or $120 per week for a single.
+If a person chooses to live on campus during the summer, but does not qualify for the free room through the above stipulations, they will be billed at the rate of $120 per week.
 Billing may be retroactive.

-*Under the Tax Law of Colleges and Universities, campus lodgings provided to students (at no cost) should be included in their gross income with applicable withholdings, since the student pays no rent.
-The value of campus lodgings is $95 per week (for a double occupancy room).
-Therefore students should be aware that during the summer when campus lodging is provided at no cost, $95 per week will be added to their gross income for tax purposes ($380 per month).
-The impact will vary per student, and will depend on the amount of weeks in residence as well as their applicable holdings (determined by student).
+*Under the Tax Law of Colleges and Universities, campus lodgings provided to students (at no cost) should be included in the gross income with applicable withholdings, since the student pays no rent.
+The value of campus lodgings is $120 (for a private room).
+Therefore students should be aware that during the summer when campus lodging is provided at no cost, $120 per week will be added to their gross income for tax purposes ($480 per month).
+The impact will vary per student, and will depend on the amount of weeks in residence as well as applicable holdings (determined by student).